marxanweb/marxan-server/README.md

 ## Test the installation
 To test the installation goto: http://\<host\>/marxan-server/testTornado.

-To run a complete set of unit tests:
+To run a complete set of unit tests, start a new shell and run the following:
 ```
 cd marxan-server/
 ./unittest.sh